Baptist Conference of the Philippines

-The Baptist Conference of the Philippines is an association of Baptist churches in the Philippines that is affiliated with the Baptist General Conference.
-Work began in 1949 with five missionaries in Cebu, and on 6 June 1954 the Cebu Baptist Association was formed, later becoming the Baptist Conference of the Philippines in the 1960s.
+The Baptist Conference of the Philippines is a Baptist Christian denomination in the Philippines.
+It is affiliated with the Baptist World Alliance.

-These churches are bound together by a constitution and by laws, which embodies the principles as well as the mechanics of the fellowship.
 Its headquarters is 910 A.S.
 Fortuna St., Banilad, Mandaue, Cebu 6014.

 History

+Work began in 1949 with five Baptist General Conference missionaries in Cebu.
 In June 1950, the Baptist General Conference (BGC) Foreign Mission Board declared Northern Cebu as the area where the BGC missionary work was to begin.
 BCP is the direct result of the mission endeavor of the Baptist General Conference in the United States.
 Agnes Erikson was the first BGC missionary to the Philippines, sailing from San Francisco, California on 9 December 1948.
 A year later, two missionary families headed by Andrew Nelson and Irwin Bjelland followed, sailing from San Francisco on 30 October 1949 and arriving in Manila on 20 November 1949.

 Initial results of their work are as follows:

 "At the end of February 1950, Andrew Nelson reported 5 services were being conducted on Sundays near Bogo, while Irwin Bjelland reported on May 7, 1950 letter, the first Sunday service had been held."
 Another group was organized in the town of Catmon marked by k.m 57.
 The place was situated between Cebu City and Bogo.
 The couples Eufrosino Ares and Paterna Comain became language teachers who could speak English very well.
 They assisted the Hughs, Osbrons, Chesbro's and later the Chalmers family who actually lived in the place.
 Mr. Ares became the first chairman of the newly formed school board of Baptist Bible School tasked to help manage the 24 hec. property for the school site situated in the northern end of Cebu.
 Although, he did not become a pastor upon invitation due to the large family he had to support, he became involved through his profession as a teacher and his farming skills in the conception of the early missionary endeavour."

-The concrete result of the mission work occurred on June 1952, when the first baptismal service was held.
+The concrete result of the mission work occurred in June 1952, when the first baptismal service was held.
 B-Etta Mayer gave this report of the event:

 "The six candidates included a promising preacher and his sister.
 On the shore were jeering mocking, scornful friends, relatives and casual observers."